The quaich is often referred to as ‘the loving cup’ or cup of welcome or friendship and its two handles make it ideal for sharing.

 - A soft drink could be chosen if children are involved and you are thinking about celebrating the coming together of two families.

-- The quaich could be handed to the bride by the groom’s parent(s) and then to the groom by the bride’s parent(s) as a way of welcoming each into the others’ family.
+- The quaich could be handed to each of the couple in turn by the other’s parents or family member as a way of welcoming each into the others’ family.

 - An alternative use might be a sand mixing, two small glass containers of different coloured sands could be poured into the quaich symbolising your union as a married couple.

 We can assist in providing a quaich for your use, although many couples have their own and sometimes have the quaich engraved with their names and the date of marriage.